Suzanna-Linn/slua/docs/moving-timers.md

 - ll.ResetTime()
 - ll.GetAndResetTime()

 We can still use them in the llcompat library, but the 3 time-related functions are not compatible with the LLTimers object.

 We can't use the old timer functions and LLTimers together because they would interfere one another and would fail.

 The old timer event, to be used with llcompat.SetTimerEvent(), is:

-<pre class="language-sluab"><code class="language-sluab">-- using the old event timer (SLua Beta)
+<pre class="language-sluab"><code class="language-sluab">-- using the old event timer
 function LLEvents.timer()
     -- do timer things
 end